antonettekelly/antonettekelly.github.io/README.md

 My primary areas of focus include data analysis, predictive modeling, prototyping, and the creation of visualization dashboards.
 Beyond my technical pursuits, I find great joy in sharing my knowledge with colleagues, especially in the area of data.
 I am also eager to explore and learn about other fields to broaden my expertise.

 Previously, I honed my skills in the financial services industry, focusing on analyzing various financial products within a smart mobile application.
+During my academic journey, I also worked as a laboratory assistant in probability and statistics, where I assisted in conducting experiments and helping students understand statistical concepts.
 With a Bachelor's degree in Computer Science, Information Systems, I am committed to leveraging data-driven insights to drive business growth and innovation.

 Feel free to connect or reach me via [LinkedIn](https://www.linkedin.com/in/antonettekelly/).